jordymeow/ai-engine/readme.txt

 * Add: Typewriter effect.
 I don't recommend it, but if you want to play with it, it's there :)
 * Add: New filter: mwai_forms_params.
 * Update: Refactoring and minor fixes.
 Making sure everything is stable and nice.
-* Info: If you want help/discuss with each other, join my Discord server: https://discord.gg/bHDGh38.
-However, please note that I will not be able to provide support there (I need to stay focus on coding).
-* Info: Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).

 = 1.1.1 (2023/02/28) =
 * Add: New Moderation Module; it's beta, check it out and play with it.